 Be a Guest Blogger with BTP

-Brighton Therapy Partnership has a modest budget to commission and pay guest bloggers to write informative and interesting articles for our website.
+Brighton Therapy Partnership sometimes commissions guest bloggers to write informative and interesting articles for our website.
 These articles will help us develop an online library resource for therapists and will also provide helpful information about forthcoming training topics.

 We feel that writing a blog about a therapy-based topic or an article based on attendance at one of our training events will enable the writer to consolidate their personal learning and will be valuable CPD in itself, but we feel there are wider benefits too.

 If you are a therapist with a particular niche this can also provide you with an additional referral route.
-Our site is so well SEO’d that many of our blog articles gain internet traction that brings in traffic from both clients and therapists (see our blog on Boarding School Syndrome which currently has over 60 comments almost all from members of public).
+Our site is so well SEO’d that many of our blog articles gain internet traction that brings in traffic from both clients and therapists (see our blog on Boarding School Syndrome which currently has over 100 comments and counting, almost all from members of public).

-If you are interested please read our guidelines around remuneration and blog writing below, and if you have any questions please feel free to drop us an email at firstname.lastname@example.org .
-We are more than happy to have a phone chat to talk you through everything before you begin the writing process.
+If you are interested please read our guidelines around remuneration and blog writing below, and if you have any questions please feel free to drop us an email at email@example.com .
+We are more than happy to have a phone chat to talk you through everything before you first write for us.

 Our guidelines for the blog posts are as follows: